three-headed-giant/it/README.md

     else:
         depth_two = False
 ```
 Luckily Inspector Tiger has a core plugin for deciding our context, `inspectortiger.plugins.context`.
-First thing we did it is accessing the hook database (`db`) which allows hooks to share data between them.
-Then we got our current context (`dept_one`).
-We performed a check because we can be in global scope and if that is the case, `prev[-1]` will raise an error.
+First thing we did was accessing the hook database (`db`) which allows hooks to share data between them.
+Then we got our current context (`depth_one`).
+We performed a check because we could be in the global scope and if that's the case, `prev[-1]` will raise an error.
 After deciding the status of the our contexts,
 ```py
     return (
         depth_one